husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?

-_If the dataset is a sample, then what is the larger set?
-Is the sample representative of the larger set (e.g., geographic coverage)?
-If so, please describe how this representativeness was validated/verified.
-If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable)._
 The dataset is a sample of submission statements from Reddit.
 The sampling strategy involved selecting comments based on specific criteria, including starting with "ss|((submission )?statement)[^a-zA-Z\d]:" and falling within a character length of 160 to 1000.
 Comments containing quotes were discarded to focus on the author's original text.
 To address the relative rarity of conspiracy theories on Reddit, the dataset oversampled comments likely to contain them, including 1150 comments from the subreddit r/conspiracy and 1150 comments from other subreddits with at least 10 submission statements (6 comments each).
 This oversampling means the dataset is not fully representative of the overall distribution of submission statements on Reddit.

 ### What data does each instance consist of?

-_“Raw” data (e.g., unprocessed text or images) or features?
-In either case, please provide a description._
 Each instance consists of one annotated submission statement.
 Each data point includes:
 	- `_id` (str): the Reddit fullname of the submission statement
 	- `conspiracy` (str): one of `Yes`, `No`, `Can't tell`